 Plus, many users find Grasshopper’s UI to be outdated and clunky at best.

-And even while you’re paying a premium to access all of Grasshopper’s functionality, you still can’t plug into integrations, use shared numbers, or record any of your calls automatically.
+And while you’re paying a premium to access all of Grasshopper’s functionality, you still can’t plug into integrations, use shared numbers, or record any of your calls automatically.

 Key features of Grasshopper